Lilian Garcia: Personal life

+Garcia is a devout Christian.
+Garcia credits wrestler Molly Holly with reconnecting her with God.

-Garcia is a devout Catholic.
-She was previously married for thirteen years, but had the marriage annulled by the Catholic Church.
+She was previously married for thirteen years, but divorced.
 Garcia married her second husband, Christopher Jozeph, on September 28, 2009.
+On April 11, 2022, Garcia filed for divorce from Jozeph.

+She also shares a close friendship with seven-time WWE Women's Champion Trish Stratus, whom she first knew during both their early days at WWE.

 On March 17, 2007, García twisted her knee in heavy snow while skiing in Killington, Vermont, incurring a torn anterior cruciate ligament.
 She underwent surgery on her knee on April 5, 2007, in New York City under Armin Tehrany.
 She returned to Raw on July 2.
 On November 6, 2009, Garcia almost got robbed during the New York Yankees' 2009 World Series ticker-tape parade.
 She said that a "punk kid" came up to her and tried to steal her phone.
 When Garcia wouldn't relinquish the phone, the assailant threw her to the ground and ran away.
 Garcia suffered a scraped elbow.
 On October 26, 2012, Garcia was struck by a car in Los Angeles, causing multiple contusions and lacerations on the left side of her body.
 Doctors immobilized Garcia's neck, after which she was said to be in a stable condition.
 She was released from the hospital two days later.

-On April 11, 2022, Garcia filed for divorce from Christopher Jozeph.

-Garcia credits wrestler Molly Holly with reconnecting her with God.